ggodin1981/React_NET_Core_API_CRUD/README.md

-# Product Inventoru Application using .NET Core 6 and React JS with CRUD Operations
+# Product Inventory Application using .NET Core 6 and React JS with CRUD Operations